 Even if you are not eligible for these offers, you might want to make note of the brand names and say thanks by purchasing their products and services.

-We have been updating and republishing this list periodically since March.
+NYC on the Cheap has been updating and republishing this list periodically since March 2020.

 New York City

-The NYC Department of Education’s Regional Enrichment Centers, which opened last month to provide child care to kids of first responders, health-care workers and transit employees, have now expanded to include the children of other essential workers.
+The NYC Department of Education’s Regional Enrichment Centers, which provide FREE child care to kids of first responders, health-care workers and transit employees, have now expanded to include the children of other essential workers.

 Now, grocery and pharmacy workers among many others in the medical or emergency fields can get FREE child care.